SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 A flame animated by a spark of mischief.
 Small fire elemental.

-_Imagine if a flame had the shape of a little carnival figure._
+_Imagine if a flame had the shape of a tiny Italian contortionist._

+Flame Mephits have no conception of the future or the past.
+They are full of immediate, destructive and indulgent desires.

 |  <span style="display: inline-block; width:250px"></span>  |  |
 | -------- | --------|